 A study of films that exemplify the influence of French language and culture on Hitchcock and of Hitchcock on Truffaut.
 Taught in English.
 Does not satisfy the proficiency requirement in Foreign Languages.

 301. Composition.

-EA course that develops the ability to read critically and write substantial analytical essays in French.
-Introduction to literal criticism and advanced grammar review.
+This course develops the ability to read critically and write substantial analytical essays in French.
+Introduction to literary criticism and advanced grammar review.
 Prerequisites: French 202.